ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/troubleshooting.md

 - Incorrect gasket alignment or blocked microphone ports can severely degrade SNR.

 - Always inspect the rubber seal for debris or compression wear before closing the case.

+## "Early" Battery Failure

+Batteries often fail sooner than expected by the estimates provided by the configuration.
+Symptoms of early battery failure (in contrast to other types of failures) are:

+- fewer days of recordings than expected
+- recording schedule for the last couple days with recordings being inconsistent
+- files being shorter than expected and inconsistent
+- Many 0kb files

+Early battery failure is often caused by power draw from the SD card.
+Not all SD cards are created equal and it is best to select a recommended card brand and model based on [SD Purchaing Guide](https://www.openacousticdevices.info/sd-card-guide).